UK Safari Home Page

 Declining Numbers

-They're furry, friendly, noisy and possibly the most important pollinators in our gardens, but our native bumblebees are under serious threat.
+They're fuzzy, friendly, noisy and possibly the most important pollinators in our gardens, but our native bumblebees are under serious threat.

 Intensive agricultural practices and a decrease in the number of insect pollinated crops have led to a drastic decline in bumblebee numbers over the past seventy years, with one species, Bombus subterraneus, recently driven to extinction.

-This is what conservationists call "a-bad-thing".
-Not only because bumblebees are fascinating insects, but because they're responsible for a sizeable proportion of our own food production.
+This is what conservationists call "a bad thing" (they love using technical jargon).
+It's not just bad because bumblebees are fascinating insects, but because they're responsible for a sizeable proportion of our own food production.
 Many arable and horticultural crops depend on bumblebees for pollination.

 The Importance of Gardens